Visiting the Juyongguan Great Wall

 2. Taxi: Another good choice is to haggle the price with a taxi driver for the round trip to Juyongguan, but it’s tough to interact with them and explain what you want to do because they only speak Chinese.

-By Bus: Chang bus nr.
-68 (Chang Ping) from Shahe station.
-Take the subway line nr.
-8 and get off at Zhuxinzhuang, then take the ChangPing line and gett off at Shahe station (Exit A2).
-You should walk along Baisha road for 15 min., then, after the small bridge, turn right to reach the nr.
+3. By Bus: Take the subway line nr.
+8 and get off at Zhuxinzhuang, then take the Changping line and get off at Shahe station (Exit A2).
+You should walk along the Baisha road for 15 min.
+After the small bridge, you should turn right to reach the nr.
 68 alighting point.
-You can also take a taxi from the Shahe station to get the bus stop.
+You can also take a taxi from the Shahe station to get to the bus stop.
 Get off at Juyongguan Station (39 stops – around 2 hrs).
-You can also get at first Badaling Great Wall (check our post) and then take from here the bus nr.
-879. Otherwise you can take the bus nr.
+Alternatively, you can catch the bus nr.
 345 (Express) from Deshengmen to Shahe, and then take the bus nr.
 68 (Changping).

 Another choice is to take the ‘Beijing Hub of Tour Dispatch‘ (BHTD), a government-run company that offers special one-day tour package services to many Beijing famous attractions.
 The buses depart from the southwest corner of Tiananmen Square (Qianmen subway station, exit C).
 You can buy the tour on-site into the Beijing Tour dispatch hub.
 We suggest going there early in the morning and check the schedule and routes.
 Juyongguan should be route A, the same as Badaling.